 Why does your tank of gas cost more?

 If you have a different degree, you’ll need more hours of work experience.
-If you have an Associate’s Degree (minimum 60 hours of interior design courses) or an architectural degree from an accredited school, you’ll need 5,280 hours, or just over 2 1/2 years of experience if you’re working full time.
+For example, if you have an Associate’s Degree (minimum 60 hours of interior design courses) or an architectural degree from an accredited school, you’ll need 5,280 hours, or just over 2 1/2 years of experience if you’re working full time.

 You’ll still get to the same destination, but it will take you a little longer.
 Think of it as taking a pit stop for snacks and drinks.
 In this case, you can’t earn hours while you’re in school, so you’ll have to finish your education first.

 Making sure you don’t run out of gas

 If you have a 40-hour Associate’s Degree, don’t put off taking and passing the NCIDQ Exam because there’s a limited window in which you can use your hours.
 You’ll need more than 3 years of work experience, and you’ll have to earn all that after you graduate.

-For example, if you graduated in 2015, you need three years of work experience, and you’ll have until December 2018 to take the exam.
+For example, if you graduated in 2015, you need three years of work experience.
 With that in mind, you want to ensure you plan to take and pass the NCIDQ within that window.

 What About Alternative Routes to Licensing?

 If you live in Texas, Oklahoma, Florida, or Ontario (through ARIDO), your state or province is part of NCIDQ’s member boards, and there’s a fast pass.
 While the NCIDQ Exam requirements are essentially the same, it’s the licensing equivalent of not having to stop to pay tolls on the highway.

 There may be fewer restrictions when these designers apply directly through their state, not NCIDQ.
 This is to be eligible to take the exam to meet their state’s requirements for getting a license.